Onur Bulut

-Onur Bulut (born 16 April 1994) is a Turkish professional footballer who plays for Turkish Süper Lig club Beşiktaş.
+Onur Bulut (born 16 April 1994) is a professional footballer who plays for Süper Lig club İstanbul Başakşehir.
+Born in Germany, he plays for the Turkey national team.
 He predominantly plays in a central midfield role, but can also be used out on the right side as both a midfielder and full-back.

 Club career

 In May 2016, Bulut joined Bundesliga side SC Freiburg from VfL Bochum of the 2.
 Bundesliga for the forthcoming 2016–2017 season.

 In January 2018, he moved to 2.
 Bundesliga club Eintracht Braunschweig on a 3 1/2-year contract until 2021.
 A regular starter under manager Torsten Lieberknecht, he made four appearances in the second half of the 2018–19 season under André Schubert.

 In July 2019, Bulut was suspended during pre-season and was asked find "a solution for his future".
 On 27 July 2019, he signed a three-year contract with Süper Lig club Alanyaspor.
 In 2021, he moved to Kayserispor.

 On 8 February 2023, he joined Beşiktaş and signed a contract until 2026.

+On 20 June 2025, he signed a two-year contract with Süper Lig side İstanbul Başakşehir.